siennaleegibbons/IMS/README.md

-The Inventory Management System is a Python-based tool designed to simulate a small-scale inventory tracking environment.
+The Inventory Management System is a Python-based tool designed to simulate a small scale inventory tracking environment.
 The system includes functionality to:

 - Add and update product information
 - Track inventory levels and simulate sales